Ailon-Island/Facke/README.md

 ### CVAE-GAN

 We have deprecated the original CVAE model.
+(You can still load our CVAE model because the generator is the same.)
 With our scripts, you are able to train CVAE only.

 ```bash
 python -u ./train_CVAE.py \